FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 ## Basic Structure of Risk Limiting Audits

-Once the Secretary of State establishes a risk limit and selects contests to be audited, counties will then use the RLA Tool to upload ballot manifests, cast vote records (CVRs), and summary results to a central server.
-The RLA Tool will use this data to determine the initial set of ballots to be checked for each contest based on the risk limit and the margins of victory in the contests to be audited.
+Once the Secretary of State uses the RLA Tool to establish a risk limit and selects contests to guide the audit, counties will then use the RLA Tool to upload ballot manifests, cast vote records (CVRs), and summary results to a central server.
+The RLA Tool will use this data to determine the ballots to be checked for each contest based on the risk limit and the margins of victory in the selected contests.
 The RLA Tool will report this information to each county, where the Audit Board, consisting of representatives of different political parties, will retrieve the appropriate ballots and record their interpretations of voter intent in the RLA Tool.
-If there are too many mismatches between the Audit Board’s interpretations and the choices reported by the vote-tallying system, additional ballots may need to be randomly selected until either the risk limit is satisfied or a complete hand count is conducted.
-The SOS can indicate that a contest must do a full hand count at any time.
-Complete audit results are exported from the RLA Tool for import to a Public Audit Center hosted on the official CDOS website.
+Randomly selected ballots will be presented to County Audit Boards until either the risk limit is satisfied or the Secretary of State indicates that a full hand count is required.
+Complete audit results and artifacts allowing the public to check, independently, that the audit was carried out correctly are exported from the RLA
+Tool for import to a Public Audit Center hosted on the official CDOS website.

-## RLA Tool
+## Dashboards

 The RLA Tool facilitates running a risk limiting audit across all counties in Colorado simultaneously.
-The RLA Tool has two dashboards.
-One dashboard serves CDOS, and the other serves the Counties.
-Both the CDOS and County dashboards require authentication to login.
-The RLA Tool also provides information to be used for a Public Audit Center, but does not contain it.
+The RLA Tool has a dashboard for the statewide election adminstrators who work for the Secretary of State.
+Each of the 64 Counties has a customized dashboard.
+All of these dashboards require authentication to login.

 ### Logging In